AlgebraicJulia/Catlab.jl/docs/src/apis/core.md

 We'll explain each of these elements in greater detail in the following sections.
-From the programming perspective, theories can be thought of as *interfaces* and bear some resemblance to [type classes](https://en.wikipedia.org/wiki/Type_class).
-Both instances and syntax systems then act as *implementations* of the interface.
+From the programming perspective, theories can be thought of as *interfaces* and bear some resemblance to [type classes](https://en.wikipedia.org/wiki/Type_class) in languages like Haskell.
+Both instances and syntax systems can then be thought of as *implementations* of the interface.

 ## [Theories](@id gats)